Our Board of Trustees

 I have been a Social Worker for over 17 years and have worked with children and families in several different areas of Social Work over that time.
 I began my career as a Social Worker in Schools before moving to England and working in Care and Protection.
 When I returned to New Zealand I started working in the area of disability and currently, I am working as part of the Mana Ake team providing support for children aged 5 to 12 in North Canterbury.
 In this role I work with schools to support teachers, families and whānau when children are experiencing ongoing issues that impact their wellbeing such as anxiety, social isolation, parental separation, grief and loss and managing emotions. .
 This role has given me an insight into the current education system in New Zealand and how this can be experienced by different students and whanau.

-Kia Ora, my name is Anna Williams and I live at Waikuku Beach with my husband and our two sons.
-Our oldest child attends Pegasus Bay school and our youngest starts later this year.
+Kia Ora, my name is Anna Williams and I live at Waikuku Beach with my husband and our two sons who both attend Pegasus Bay.
 We have been living in North Canterbury for the past 7 years and love our lifestyle and community.
 I am a Registered Nurse and have worked in both the health and tertiary teaching sectors (teaching nursing) for the past 16 years.
 Within these roles, I have worked with children, young people and whānau experiencing adversity.
 I have a strong passion for mental health promotion, whānau engagement and equality of opportunity within the education and health sectors in the promotion of wellbeing.

 The skills I bring to this role are a knowledge and commitment to child and whānau health (including mental health), passion for our community, sound understanding of governance and a solution focused attitude.